Please see this page.

 That means ProBalance has temporarily reduced the game’s priority class.
 That normally doesn’t impact performance, and the restraint would be removed while you’re in gameplay, but we suggest right-clicking the game process and selecting ‘Exclude from ProBalance‘.

-The Bitsum Highest Performance power plan isn’t installed by default on systems using Power Modes.
-On those systems, use the “Balanced: Max Performance Overlay” power plan, which you can tweak using ParkControl if you desire.
+The Bitsum Highest Performance power plan isn’t installed by default on systems that appear to primarily be using power modes instead of traditional power plans.
+On those systems, you can use the “Balanced: Max Performance Overlay” power mode instead, which you can tweak using ParkControl if you desire.

-Alternatively, you can force Bitsum Highest Performance to be installed by menu item ‘Options / Power / Bitsum Highest Performance / Install’.
+However, you can force Bitsum Highest Performance to be installed by menu item ‘Options / Power / Bitsum Highest Performance / Install’ or Options / Power / Bitsum Highest Performance / Reinitialize’.

 Process Lasso is already lightweight and unused features won’t take any resources.
 By default, most features are disabled.
 However, ProBalance and Automatic Game Detection may be enabled by default.
 We therefore recommend: